 Each ad source that a driver touches will get full credit.
 There are several other attribution models possible – but they bring complexity without better decision-making ability.

-Origins looks at the date of the first application & matches that up with the month the advertising was purchased.
+Origins looks at the date of the first application and matches that up with the month the advertising was purchased.

 In Origins, once a driver goes inactive, that data is frozen so historical reporting is preserved.

 Want to learn more about Origins?
 Contact us at [email protected]!